-As the evenings draw in and dusk begins to coincide with rush hour, don’t be tempted to head indoors, why not take your trusty tripod out for an evening of long exposure photography and create some abstract traffic trail photos.
+As the evenings draw in and dusk begins to coincide with rush hour, don’t be tempted to head indoors, why not take your trusty tripod out for an evening shooting long exposure photos and create some abstract traffic trails and night photography.
 This is exactly what I’ve been experimenting with over the past few weeks around my local town of Tavistock in Devon.
 At several locations around the town I’ve set up my tripod, risked the odd looks from strangers and set to work capturing the town in a very different light.

 I like this type of photography because you never really know what you are going to get until the shutter is finally closed at the end of the exposure.
 I first experimented with traffic trails in the days of film when you had to wait until the film was processed to realise you’d got everything wrong, not only wasting time but also money.
 At least with digital I am free to snap away to my hearts content at no risk other than a few bizarre looks and the odd question.
 Thankfully the good people are a polite bunch and I’ve not been threatened as has happened when trying this in other places.